MicrosoftDocs/Dynamics-365-Operations.pl-pl/articles/supply-chain/master-planning/master-plan-bom-version-determined.md

 ms.author: roxanad
 ms.search.validFrom: 2016-02-28
 ms.dyn365.ops.version: AX 7.0.0
+ms.openlocfilehash: cf125e2b75c4dfa406f4f05b249e6fdb49c84b7d
+ms.sourcegitcommit: 0f530e5f72a40f383868957a6b5cb0e446e4c795
 ms.translationtype: HT
-ms.sourcegitcommit: 1d98cbff30620256c9d13e7b4a90314db150e33e
-ms.openlocfilehash: cf125e2b75c4dfa406f4f05b249e6fdb49c84b7d
-ms.contentlocale: pl-pl
+ms.contentlocale: pl-PL
-ms.lasthandoff: 08/07/2018
+ms.lasthandoff: 01/29/2019
+ms.locfileid: "325096"
 ---

-# <a name="determine-the-bom-version"></a><span data-ttu-id="a8f3a-103">Ustalanie wersji BOM</span><span class="sxs-lookup"><span data-stu-id="a8f3a-103">Determine the BOM version</span></span>
+# <a name="determine-the-bom-version"></a><span data-ttu-id="5f0a3-103">Ustalanie wersji BOM</span><span class="sxs-lookup"><span data-stu-id="5f0a3-103">Determine the BOM version</span></span>

 [!include [banner](../includes/banner.md)]

-<span data-ttu-id="a8f3a-104">Jeśli jako domyślny typ zamówienia towar ma ustawioną wartość Produkcja, podczas rozłożenia popytu aparat planowania znajduje prawidłową wersję BOM na podstawie oddziału.</span><span class="sxs-lookup"><span data-stu-id="a8f3a-104">During a demand explosion, if an item has a default order type of Production, the planning engine finds a valid BOM version based on the site.</span></span>
+<span data-ttu-id="5f0a3-104">Jeśli jako domyślny typ zamówienia towar ma ustawioną wartość Produkcja, podczas rozłożenia popytu aparat planowania znajduje prawidłową wersję BOM na podstawie oddziału.</span><span class="sxs-lookup"><span data-stu-id="5f0a3-104">During a demand explosion, if an item has a default order type of Production, the planning engine finds a valid BOM version based on the site.</span></span>

-<span data-ttu-id="a8f3a-105">Wymiar lokalizacji jest zawsze znany i znajduje się w transakcji popytu.</span><span class="sxs-lookup"><span data-stu-id="a8f3a-105">The site dimension is always known and is stated on the demand transaction.</span></span> <span data-ttu-id="a8f3a-106">Proces określania właściwej wersji BOM przebiega następująco:</span><span class="sxs-lookup"><span data-stu-id="a8f3a-106">The following process is used to determine the BOM version to use:</span></span>
+<span data-ttu-id="5f0a3-105">Wymiar lokalizacji jest zawsze znany i znajduje się w transakcji popytu.</span><span class="sxs-lookup"><span data-stu-id="5f0a3-105">The site dimension is always known and is stated on the demand transaction.</span></span> <span data-ttu-id="5f0a3-106">Proces określania właściwej wersji BOM przebiega następująco:</span><span class="sxs-lookup"><span data-stu-id="5f0a3-106">The following process is used to determine the BOM version to use:</span></span>

--   <span data-ttu-id="a8f3a-107">Jeśli w oddziale popytu jest zdefiniowana wersja BOM dla towaru, program używa tego BOM związanego z oddziałem.</span><span class="sxs-lookup"><span data-stu-id="a8f3a-107">If there is a BOM version defined for the item at the demand site, the site-specific BOM is used.</span></span>
+-   <span data-ttu-id="5f0a3-107">Jeśli w oddziale popytu jest zdefiniowana wersja BOM dla towaru, program używa tego BOM związanego z oddziałem.</span><span class="sxs-lookup"><span data-stu-id="5f0a3-107">If there is a BOM version defined for the item at the demand site, the site-specific BOM is used.</span></span>
--   <span data-ttu-id="a8f3a-108">Jeśli w oddziale popytu nie została zdefiniowana wersja BOM dla towaru, program używa ogólnego BOM.</span><span class="sxs-lookup"><span data-stu-id="a8f3a-108">If there is no site-specific BOM version defined for an item at the demand site, a general BOM is used.</span></span> <span data-ttu-id="a8f3a-109">W ogólnym BOM nie jest określony oddział i jest on prawidłowy dla wielu oddziałów.</span><span class="sxs-lookup"><span data-stu-id="a8f3a-109">A general BOM does not state a site, and it is valid for multiple sites.</span></span> <span data-ttu-id="a8f3a-110">Jeśli istnieje ogólny BOM, jest on używany przez program.</span><span class="sxs-lookup"><span data-stu-id="a8f3a-110">If there is a general BOM, it is used.</span></span>
+-   <span data-ttu-id="5f0a3-108">Jeśli w oddziale popytu nie została zdefiniowana wersja BOM dla towaru, program używa ogólnego BOM.</span><span class="sxs-lookup"><span data-stu-id="5f0a3-108">If there is no site-specific BOM version defined for an item at the demand site, a general BOM is used.</span></span> <span data-ttu-id="5f0a3-109">W ogólnym BOM nie jest określony oddział i jest on prawidłowy dla wielu oddziałów.</span><span class="sxs-lookup"><span data-stu-id="5f0a3-109">A general BOM does not state a site, and it is valid for multiple sites.</span></span> <span data-ttu-id="5f0a3-110">Jeśli istnieje ogólny BOM, jest on używany przez program.</span><span class="sxs-lookup"><span data-stu-id="5f0a3-110">If there is a general BOM, it is used.</span></span>
--   <span data-ttu-id="a8f3a-111">Jeśli nie istnieje ogólna wersja BOM, której można użyć, rozłożenie popytu jest zatrzymywane w tym momencie.</span><span class="sxs-lookup"><span data-stu-id="a8f3a-111">If there is no general BOM version to use, the demand explosion stops at this point.</span></span>
+-   <span data-ttu-id="5f0a3-111">Jeśli nie istnieje ogólna wersja BOM, której można użyć, rozłożenie popytu jest zatrzymywane w tym momencie.</span><span class="sxs-lookup"><span data-stu-id="5f0a3-111">If there is no general BOM version to use, the demand explosion stops at this point.</span></span>

-<span data-ttu-id="a8f3a-112">Prawidłowa wersja BOM, czy to oddziałowa, czy ogólna, musi spełnić wymagane kryteria daty i ilości.</span><span class="sxs-lookup"><span data-stu-id="a8f3a-112">A valid BOM version, whether site-specific or general, must meet the required criteria for date and quantity.</span></span>
+<span data-ttu-id="5f0a3-112">Prawidłowa wersja BOM, czy to oddziałowa, czy ogólna, musi spełnić wymagane kryteria daty i ilości.</span><span class="sxs-lookup"><span data-stu-id="5f0a3-112">A valid BOM version, whether site-specific or general, must meet the required criteria for date and quantity.</span></span>